Finding a Faculty Mentor

 • Talk to other students who have been engaged in research to learn about their experiences.

 • Use the Dartmouth Faculty Directory to learn about professors and their particular areas of interest.
-Note that the faculty directory includes tenured and tenure-track Dartmouth College faculty but does not include all adjunct and visiting faculty, nor does it include Dartmouth Medical School faculty.
+Note that the faculty directory includes tenure-line Dartmouth College faculty but does not include all adjunct and visiting faculty, nor does it include Dartmouth Medical School faculty.

 • Read faculty bios on departmental websites.
 These may include more information than is available on the Dartmouth Faculty Directory, and many departmental websites will also list adjunct and visiting faculty.